donuk/wp-custom-fields-search/README.txt

 == Changelog ==

 = 1.1.14 =
-* Removed double slash from URL, hopefully this will fix https://wordpress.org/support/topic/preset-page-blank/#post-9939623 and related issues.
+* Removed double slash from URLs, hopefully this will fix https://wordpress.org/support/topic/preset-page-blank/#post-9939623 and related issues.

 = 1.1.13 =
 * Added a warning that older version of IE (pre 11) are not supported